 Not every character in your novel needs to occupy center-stage.
 As the university of Ohio’s fiction writing resources state:

 ‘[A foil is] someone whose character contrasts to that of the protagonist, thus throwing it into sharp relief.
-In Connie Willis’s “The Last of the Winnebagos,” Katie Powell serves as a foil to the protagonist David McCombe.
-Katie chases after David to expiate her guilt over killing one of the last surviving dogs on Earth, while David runs away from Katie and from admitting to himself that he, too, is responsible for the dog’s death.’
+In Connie Willis’s “The Last of the Winnebagos,’ Katie Powell serves as a foil to the protagonist David McCombe.
+Katie chases after David to [relieve] her guilt over killing one of the last surviving dogs on Earth, while David runs away from Katie and from admitting to himself that he, too, is responsible for the dog’s death.’

-6: Create character profiles to make your novel characters real
+6: Create profiles to develop your novel’s characters

 The best characters are so vivid you can picture them having a life outside of the start and end of the story.
 How can you give your character this sense of personal history and future?
 By keeping character profiles:

 ‘[A character profile] can help flesh out a cardboard character and even make you think about facets of his or her personality that you had not considered before.
 Character profiles are especially helpful for novels which involve several main characters and for stories which use multiple points of view.’

 - Where your character was born and grew up

 - What your character’s political, philosophical or religious views are

 - Your character’s greatest fears and desires